htdung167/Classification-of-plants-of-Southeast-Asia/README.md

 Fine-tuned InceptionV3 (all layers)   |  0.98269 | 22,830,778 |
 Fine-tuned DenseNet201 (all layers)   | 0.93944 | 19,089,818 |
 Retrain ResNet101V2 | 0.99567 | 42,582,170 |

+## How to run

+Or using docker to easily run project: